yeebenja/Traffic_Light/README.md

 <img width="345" alt="image" src="https://user-images.githubusercontent.com/95982168/201211507-52bc75e7-d79f-4165-95ad-d7a5f287aa1f.png">

 The demonstration for this project was done on a FPGA DE-2 board, where switches would act as sensors, key buttons as a clock, and HEX displays as the traffic light itself.
 This allows the user to test individual scenarios to test the logic of the traffic light itself.

+# Configurability
+The user will have to implement their own hardware for the sensor, clock, and display, however, the logic design has been completed for your pleasure.
+Enjoy!